elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Troubleshooting.md

 ### Cause

-Incorrect management IP address or default gateway.
+The management IP address or default gateway was configured incorreclty.

 ### Resolution